Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Introduction

 \subsection{Message Passing on Graphs}

 Message passing on graphs can approximate Bayesian estimation.
-The main ideas were developed to decode low-density parity-check (LDPC) codes using \emph{extrinsic} messages \cite{Gallager60,Hagenauer-IT96}.
-The invention of turbo codes~\cite{berrou1996near} led to several new methods to approach the capacity of noisy channels, including with intersymbol interference~\cite{Douillard:95:iterative}.
-Complexity is reduced by quantizing the extrinsic messages, even to one bit per message \cite{Gallager60,Lechner-C12}.
-Similarly, one may pass only second-order statistics~\cite{Rusmevichientong-Roy-IT01,minka2001family,seeger2005expectation}.
+The main ideas were developed to decode low-density parity-check codes using extrinsic messages \cite{Gallager60,Hagenauer-IT96}.
+The invention of turbo codes \cite{berrou1996near} led to new methods to approach the capacity of noisy channels with intersymbol interference \cite{Douillard:95:iterative}.
+Complexity is reduced by quantizing messages, even to a single bit per message \cite{Gallager60,Lechner-C12}.
+Similarly, one may pass only second-order statistics \cite{Rusmevichientong-Roy-IT01,minka2001family,seeger2005expectation}.

-Extrinsic message passing is often performed between two or three modules that collect messages, process, and pass new messages to their neighbor modules.
-A helpful tool to track the convergence of such algorithms is the extrinsic information transfer (EXIT) chart that has one EXIT function per module~\cite{tenbrink01}; see also~\cite[p.~45-47]{Gallager60} and \cite{tenbrink2001multiEXIT,tenBrink-C04,ashikhmin04}.
-We derive EXIT functions in Sec.~\ref{sec:state_evolution} below.
+Extrinsic message passing is typically performed between two or three modules that collect messages, process them, and pass new messages to their neighboring modules.
+A helpful tool to track the convergence of such algorithms is the extrinsic information transfer (EXIT) chart that has one EXIT function per module \cite{tenbrink01}; see also \cite[p.~45-47]{Gallager60} and \cite{tenbrink2001multiEXIT,tenBrink-C04,ashikhmin04}.
+We derive EXIT functions in Secs.~\ref{subsec:vEXIT-functions} and~\ref{subsec:EXIT-Charts} below.